emdonahue/reactiveKanren/GUIDE.md

 ```

 ### Unification (eq)
 Every expression in the miniKanren language, up to and including an entire program, is referred to as a "goal."
+When run, a goal returns a stream of answers for subsequent processing by other goals.
+Each answer represents the set values bound to a set of top level variables called "query variables."

-When run, a goal returns a stream of answers.
-The simplest goal is called unification, which assigns variables to values.
-Assume we have a miniKanren variable ```x```, also known as a "logic" variable.
+The simplest goal is called unification, which binds variables to values.
+Assume we have a miniKanren variable ```x```, also known as a "logic" variable to distinguish it from Javascript variables.
 If we then unify ```x``` with the number 1 using the ```eq``` unification method of logic variables and run the goal:

 ```javascript
 x.eq(1).run(); // -> ((1))
 ```

 we receive a list of answers.
-Each answer is itself a list of values, and each value corresponds to one of the logic variables we have assigned in our goal.
+Each answer is itself a list of values, and each value corresponds to one of the logic variables we have bound in our goal.
 In this case, we receive a list containing a single answer, and that answer contains the single value, 1, which we assigned to ```x```.

 ```eq```, like the other logic variable methods that will be discussed in this section, is a shorthand for passing the logic variable in as the first argument to the more general ```eq``` function, which can also be imported and used directly: